VelociraptorCZE/DateExt/readme.md

 - H (returns number of hours with leading zero)
 - i (returns number of minutes with leading zero)
 - s (returns number of seconds with leading zero)
+- v (returns number of milliseconds from two up to three digits)